millsjdm56/ExamFunction/README.md

-# ExamFunction
+# PythonFunction
-Used for Oracle PGT Exam
+Used for Hands-on Lab Practices and PBT Exams